yalmip/yalmip.github.io/yalmip/tutorials/robustoptimization.md

 The different cases are called *scenarios* in the paper above, and they are converted to a robust counterpart using so called *filters*.
 There are three major scenarios with corresponding filters, all discussed in the paper referenced above.

-1. For elementwise constraints affinely (for fixed '''x''') parameterized  in the uncertainty, polytopic and general conic uncertainty sets are supported.
+1. For elementwise constraints affinely (for fixed *x*) parameterized  in the uncertainty, polytopic and general conic uncertainty sets are supported.
 The uncertainty is eliminated using either duality theory or enumeration.
-For the enumeration approach to work, you must have [Solvers.MPT | MPT] installed.
+For the enumeration approach to work, you must have [MPT] installed.

-2. For elementwise constraints affinely parameterized in the uncertainty and the uncertainty constrained to a norm-ball (p=1,2,	&infin;), the uncertainty is removed by explicitly maximizing the expression w.r.t the uncertainty typically leading to a very efficient representation of the worst-case.
+2. For elementwise constraints affinely parameterized in the uncertainty and the uncertainty constrained to a norm-ball (\\(p=1,2,\infty\\)), the uncertainty is removed by explicitly maximizing the expression w.r.t the uncertainty typically leading to a very efficient representation of the worst-case.

 3. For conic constraints affinely parameterized in the uncertainty, polytopic uncertainty sets are supported.
 The uncertainty is removed using enumeration.